TWiStErRob/TWiStErRob-env/svn2git-migration/README.md

 svn relocate file:///tmp/svn . # migrate from host to docker
 ```

-## List all of the authors in an SVN repo
+## List all authors in an SVN repo

 Run in docker in `workdir`:
 ```bash